 One of the biggest reasons some websites fail to grab any rankings after launch is not having enough content.
 Regardless of how well optimized each page is, a website is unlikely to appear as an authority on a topic with just a few indexed pages, for instance.

-The most SEO-successful website launches I’ve ever been a part of always had one thing in common: a significant amount of body pages and/or blog content.
+The most SEO-successful website launches I’ve ever been a part of always had one thing in common: a significant but organized amount of body pages and/or blog content.
 Those pages may not all be ones shown in the primary navigation, but they’re present and indexable.